-An employee may file a written appeal to the Staff Personnel Review Board (SPRB) through the Executive Director of Human Resources.
+An employee may file a written appeal to the Staff Personnel Review Board (SPRB) through the Assistant Vice President of Human Resources.
 This appeal must state the basis of the complaint on which it is being filed and must state the remedy sought.
 The appeal must be filed within two weeks of the effective date of separation.
-Request for Appeal Forms are available to employees in human resources.
+Request for Appeal Forms are available to employees in Human Resources.

 The Staff Personnel Review Board, upon receipt of this request, may appoint a Hearing Panel to hear the issues of fact relating to the appeal of the separation action.
-The Hearing Panel will present a written summary of its process and findings to the Staff Personnel Review Board, which will then prepare and transmit its conclusions and recommendations to the Vice President of Finance & Treasurer.
-The decision of the Vice President of Finance & Treasurer will be final and concludes the appeal.
+The Hearing Panel will present a written summary of its process and findings to the Assistant Vice President of Human Resources.
+The decision of the Assistant Vice President of Human Resources is final and concludes the appeal.
+Executive or Senior Staff members whose appointments are terminated for cause may appeal the action to the Assistant Vice President of Human Resources whose decision is final and concludes the appeal.
+They are not handled by the Staff Personnel Review Board.